-There’s a range of Italian and Australian wines and a gluten-free Peroni (it’s Brunswick, after all).
+There’s also a range of Italian and Australian wines.
 Coffee is a seasonal blend from Code Black.